The goal is to produce a large-scale mesh without hand techniques or extra steps.

-In both slip and tuck every space that has a hole, black square, etc. that brings a needle out to to D position (for some unfathomable reason Brother needle positions go A, B, D, E, poor C got skipped) will actually knit.
-In slip the non selected needles gets skipped, in tuck the non selected needles will hold a loop until that needle is returned to D position.
-Side by side loops are troublesome in any stitch type.
-That aside, tuck can be employed to sequentially lay down loops in some patterns where the lace carriage ultimately moves to produce side by side empty needles.
-The usual caution with such fabrics: extension rails must be used.
-Yarn needs to be “friendly” enough to not break easily, and since stitches travel across a wider gap than in single eyelet lace, tension needs to be looser as well.
-Small changes can make a big difference, and so can patience.
-I am saving the failed attempts for future felting experiments.
+In both slip and tuck, every punched hole, black square in mylar, or pixel in electronic downloads that bring a needle out to D position (for some unfathomable reason Brother needle positions go A, B, D, E, poor C got skipped) will result in a knit stitch.
+In the slip setting the non selected needles get skipped creating floats, while in the tuck setting, the non selected needles will hold a loop in the needle hook until that needle is returned to the D position.
+Side-by-side loops are troublesome in any stitch type.
+That said, tuck can be employed to sequentially lay down loops in some patterns where the lace carriage moves to produce side by side empty needles as part of the planned design.